RashidCodes/azure_dbt_core/README.md

 # How to authenticate to the Azure Management REST API
 1. Open Microsoft Entra ID
-1. Under the *Manage* section on the left pain, click on *App Registrations*.
+1. Under the *Manage* section on the left pane, click on *App Registrations*.
     ![app registration](./IaC/assets/app_registration.png)
 1. Click on *dbt*
 1. Click on *Overview* and copy and save the *Application ID*